Advanced Core Web Vitals: LCP, INP, CDN & Real User Monitoring

 Master Resource Hints, Task Scheduling, and Field Data Collection for Peak Performance

 In the first part of this series, we covered the fundamentals of Core Web Vitals optimization.
 Part 2 focused on image optimization strategies.
-Now, let’s dive into advanced techniques that professional developers use to squeeze every millisecond out of their page performance: resource prioritization, task scheduling, CDN strategies, and real user monitoring.
+Now, I’m going to write about some of the “advanced” techniques that take us from “needs improvement” to that satisfying green checkmark: resource prioritization, task scheduling, CDN strategies, and real user monitoring.

 Advanced LCP Optimization with Resource Hints